Growing Cut Flowers from Seed: Seed Starting 101

 Tip

 Check the seed packet instructions!
-Some seeds need light for germination and shouldn’t have anything covering the seeds.
+Some seeds need light for germination, and they shouldn’t have anything covering them.

 cut flower garden by seed: seedlings inside greenhouse